roitberg-group/torchani_sandbox/docs/src/migrating-to-3.rst

     energy_shifter = torchani.EnergyShifter(...)
     model = torchani.nn.Sequential(aev_computer, neural_networks, energy_shifter)

-You can instead use the torchani ``Assembler`` to create your model.
-For example, to create a model just like ``ANI2x``, but with random weights and the cuAEV strategy for faster training, do this:
+You can instead use the torchani `torchani.assembly.Assembler` to create your model.
+For example, to create a model just like `torchani.models.ANI2x`, but with random weights and the cuAEV strategy for faster training, do this:

 .. code-block:: python